Slovene Istria: Dialects

 In the rural areas of Slovenian Istria, the Istrian dialect of Slovene is still spoken.
 It is divided into two sub-dialects: the Rižana subdialect, spoken in the northern areas, and the Šavrin Hills subdialect, spoken in the southern areas.
 In the municipality of Hrpelje-Kozina, the Inner Carniolan dialect is spoken.
 In a few villages on the border with Croatia, the Čičarija dialect is spoken, which is considered a transitional dialect between Slovene and Čakavian Croatian.

 In the urban areas, a hybrid regional version of Slovene is spoken, which is phonetically very different from the rural dialects.
 It developed after World War Two, when new settlers from all Slovenia (many of whom from Slovenian Styria) moved into the towns, left by the Istrian Italians.
 Although it has borrowed many words from the Istrian dialect, it is markedly distinguishable from it.

-Traditionally, the Istrian Italians living in Slovenian Istria have spoken the Venetian language, which is nowadays being increasingly replaced by standard Italian.
+Traditionally, the Istrian Italians living in Slovenian Istria have spoken the Venetian language.

+After the end of the World War II and the abolition and division of the Free Territory of Trieste the Venetian language lost as many as 90 percent of its speakers due to the mass emigration of the urban Italian population in Istria.

+Due the dialect in being increasingly replaced nowadays by standard Italian it was entered into the official Register of Intangible Cultural Heritage of Slovenia.